MostafaKadry/pm-alliance/README.md

 # PM Alliance

-PM Alliance is a project management platform
+PM Alliance is a Job Search platform

 ## Features